karenbahar/biol217/day9.md

 "what is tnoar?"
 a question you should answer in the protocol

-WE HAVE GOT THE RNASEQ RESULTS FROM MUHAMMAD. screenshots of the possible upregulated and downregulated genes were taken.
+screenshots of the possible upregulated and downregulated genes were taken.

 R: